 Stress Reduction/ Anxiety:

-Quite unique research was also done in 2020, involving participants who underwent 3 months of Transcendental Meditation, 2 times a day, for 20 minutes.
-Both pre and post questioner's where completed, as well as pre and post functional MRI's of the brain.
-The "preliminary findings indicated that beneficial effects of TM may be meditated by functional brain changes".
+Quite unique research was also done in 2020, involving participants who underwent 3 months of Transcendental Meditation.
+Specifically, including 2 times a day, for 20 minutes.
+Both pre and post questioner’s where completed, as well as pre and post functional MRI’s of the brain.
+The “preliminary findings indicated that beneficial effects of TM may be mediated by functional brain changes“.
 In laments terms, the reduced anxiety levels were associated with specific changes in the brain, which all have to do with modulation of emotions.

 Another study looked into the effects of TM on ADHD and other anxiety-related disorders.
 PTSD and ADHD were looked at specifically.

 Subjects were instructed in TM.
 The symptoms of their disorders were measured after practicing this meditation form.
 In conclusion, it was found that the effects of PTSD, ADHD, and other anxiety disorders were significantly reduced through Transcendental Meditation.

 In some cases, these results were seen within three months of starting Transcendental Meditation.